dj-stripe/dj-stripe/docs/usage/webhooks.rst

 Webhook event creation and processing is now wrapped in a ``transaction.atomic()`` block to better handle webhook errors.
-This will prevent any additional database modifications you may perform in your custom handler from being committed should something in the webhook processing chain fail.
+This will prevent any additional database modifications you may perform in your custom handler from being committed if something in the webhook processing chain fail.
 You can also take advantage of Django's ``transaction.on_commit()`` function to only perform an action if the transaction successfully commits (meaning the Event processing worked):